 Agger Nasi Cell

 The most anterior ethmoidal cell is known as Agger nasi cell.
-Almost all patients have this cell, which is an ethmoturbinal remnant.
-It locates lateral, inferior, and anterior to the frontal recess, and elongates anteriorly into the lacrimal bone.
-To accurately view the frontal recess, the agger nasi cells need to be opened.
+Almost all patients have this cell, which is an ethmoturbinal remnant; to accurately view the frontal recess, the agger nasi cells need to be opened.

 The sphenoid sinus is located centrally and posteriorly within the body of the sphenoid bone, and it is posteriorly and superiorly bounded by the sella turcica.
 The sphenoid sinus, present only in humans and primates, can be identified in radiographs from the age of two.
 It keeps developing throughout life but matures in size at around 12 to 14 years of age.
 The typical adult size is 0.5 to 8 mL.
 Several important structures have a close relation to the sphenoid sinus, including the internal carotid artery and the optic nerve.

 The carotid artery is located adjacent to the lateral wall of the sinus, and in 25% of patients, it is dehiscent in this area.
 The optic nerve leaves an anteroposterior indentation on the roof of the sphenoid, and the overlying bone can be dehiscent in around 4% of individuals.
 The sphenoid sinus is also adjacent to the cavernous sinus and hypophysial gland.The patterns of the sphenoidal sinus pneumatization were classified into conchal, pre-sellar, and sellar, depending on the extension of pneumatization concerning the sella turcica.
 But, Štokovic et al. added a fourth type – post-sellar.
 The sphenoid ostium drains into the sphenoethmoidal recess located within the superior meatus.